List of laws and reports on LGBT rights in the Republic of Ireland: Foy v. An t-Ard Chlaraitheoir (2007) (High Court)

 Lydia Foy was born male and had a gender reassignment operation in 1992.
 She had sought to get the Registrar General to recognise her change of gender and issue a new birth certificate in her correct gender.
 The Registrar General refused to do this.
 Lydia Foy took the state to the High Court seeking an order to compel the Registrar General to issue a new birth certificate.
 The initial case was heard in 2000 and in 2002 a judgment was handed down.
 The High Court refused to order the Registrar General to issue a new birth certificate.
 Lydia Foy appealed the case to the Supreme Court.
 Meanwhile, a number of other legal developments occurred.
 In 2002 the European Court of Justice heard a similar case about a transgender woman in the Christine Goodwin v.
 UK and the European Court of Justice ordered the UK government to recognise Christine Goodwin's new gender and issue a birth certificate.
 Also, Ireland ratified the European Convention on Human Rights (ECHR) in 2003 and brought its provisions into domestic law.
 Lydia Foy brought fresh proceedings in the High Court arguing that her rights under the convention were being breached.
-In 2007 the High Court found in favour of Lydia Foy and declared that Ireland's law was incompatible with the ECHR and ordered that a new birth certificate be issued to Lydia Foy.
-The state did seek to appeal the case but in 2010 it dropped the appeal and accepted the outcome.
+In 2007, the High Court found in favour of Lydia Foy, declared that Ireland's law was incompatible with the ECHR, and ordered that a new birth certificate be issued to Lydia Foy.
+In 2010, having previously sought to appeal the 2007 ruling to the Supreme Court, the Irish government withdrew its appeal, bringing proceedings to a close.